yousseffissal/CS50_Final_Project_Youssef_Fissal/README.md

         ✔️ Register new members.
         ✔️ Log in as an Admin.
-        ✔️ View, search, update, delete & control registrations.
+        ✔️ View, search, update, delete, accept & control registrations.
+        ✔️ Download/export the table data to a CSV.
-        ✔️ And use all other Features listed in this README file ✔️ Download/export the table data to a CSV.
+        ✔️ And use all other Features listed in this README file

 ---------------------------------

 This was my final project!.